 The gnetophytes are generally put in their own phylum, one of four phyla of seed plants without flowers (the others being conifers, cycads and ginkgo).
-Collectively, these four groups are grouped as ‘gymnosperms’ which some workers consider a phylogenetic entity while others do not, primarily because of difficulties relating their relationships with extinct seed plants and with flowering plants.
-While gnetophytes have some features (see below) in common with angiosperms (and distinct from other gymnosperms) most feel that there is not enough evidence to group gnetophytes and angiosperms together in a phylogenetic entity.
+Collectively, these four groups are grouped as ‘gymnosperms’ a group that some workers consider a phylogenetic entity while others do not, primarily because of difficulties relating their relationships with extinct seed plants and with flowering plants.
+While gnetophytes have some features (see below) in common with angiosperms (and distinct from other gymnosperms), most feel that there is not enough evidence to group gnetophytes and angiosperms together in a phylogenetic entity.
 The Angiosperm Phylogeny Group has the pine group as the gnetophytes closest relative.

 Matter and energy

 Ephedra is a typical photoautotroph, using the energy of sunlight to synthesize carbohydrates from carbon dioxide and then using the carbohydrates as an energy source in cellular respiration and also as building materials to synthesize a variety of biomolecules.